 "How much does it cost to adopt?"

-Our Adoption Services fee is $150 for cats and $200 for dogs.
-All of our cats are spayed or neutered and have tested negative for feline AIDS and feline leukemia (two of the most prevalent fatal cat diseases).
-All of our cats and dogs have also been spayed or neutered, received their rabies vaccine and have been licensed with the County.
+Our Adoption Services fee is $200 for cats and $300 for dogs.
+All of our cats and dogs have also been spayed or neutered, received their necessary vaccines and have been licensed with the County.
 This services fee is not an adoption fee but rather an attempt to help offset the investment we have already made in our animals.

 Our monthly veterinary bills are in the thousands of dollars every month and these Adoption Services fees only begin to cover our costs.
 Any additional donation you can make is fully tax-deductible and helps ensure that we can continue our work for the animals.

 "What happens to the animals you can't adopt out?"